sbryan/spark-js-SDK/README.md

 ```

 * After including the SDK library, the method ADSKSpark.Client.initialize() must be used to initialize and setup the SDK:<br>
-The SDK requires that authentication API requests are called from a server.
-For example the guest token URL could be <i>http://example.com/guest_token</i>.

 ```JavaScript
 ADSKSpark.Client.initialize(